 Belong, Believe, Achieve

-As a Christian school, the Church of England School of the Resurrection, follows the Manchester Diocesan Syllabus for Religious Education.
+As a Christian school, the Church of England School of the Resurrection, follows the Manchester Diocesan Syllabus for Religious Education, called Questful RE supplemented by Understanding Christianity.

 Each class follows a long term plan, as set out by the syllabus ,with numerous opportunities for children to discuss, raise and answer questions, produce drama, music or art work to complement their learning.